Date of Last Update

 Export Policy As PDF

 1. Holidays.
-For faculty the following days are University holidays: (usually including the Friday preceding any such holiday which falls on Saturday and the Monday following any such holiday which falls on Sunday)
+For faculty the following days are University holidays: (usually including the Friday preceding any such holiday which falls on Saturday and the Monday following any such holiday which falls on Sunday) Please refer to the holidays table.
+Two (2) floating holidays scheduled during the Christmas break; plus up to two (2) additional floating holidays scheduled during the Christmas - New Year's break, if the University is officially closed.

 2. Vacation.
 Vacation for faculty members on academic year appointments is limited by the academic calendar and is not accrued.
 Vacation for faculty members on 12-month appointments is limited by the academic calendar and not accrued if the primary role of the unit is teaching scheduled courses.
 For units other than those whose primary role is teaching scheduled courses, faculty on 12-month appointments accrue vacation at the rate of five days per calendar quarter of completed service.
 In this case, a prorated number of days for a partial quarter of service will be computed when necessary.
 Approval of the use of accrued vacation is the responsibility of the appropriate unit head.
 Vacation time may not be charged until it is earned.
 Faculty members with accrued vacation terminating their employment will be eligible for their accrued vacation, not to exceed 20 days, provided at least four weeks' notice of their intent to leave is received.
 Up to 20 days of accrued vacation may be carried from one calendar year into the next.